alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-Check if you need to get a licence to move [certain goods](/guide/starting-to-export/export-licences.html) within the EU.
+Check if you need a [licence to move your goods](/guide/starting-to-export/export-licences.html) within the EU.

 ^If you don't get a licence when you need one, you could be fined and your goods will be seized by customs.^